 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where olmsteadite typically forms.
+Look in granite pegmatites country, the host setting where olmsteadite typically forms.
 If you start seeing apatite, beusite, triphylite in float, you are in the right ground.
 Field specimens usually show a tabular to blocky crystals, often as crusts or aggregates habit, so train your eye for that shape before scanning the outcrop.